Raivis80/First-Milestone-Project/README.md

     #### **Footer**
     - Footer has 3 main block elements: 1. address for the company, 2.
 Contact Information, 3.
 Google Map embeded.
-    - Footer was designed to be responsive using FlexBox design and for mobile devices, block element order was change using FlexBox :order sub-property.
+    - Footer was designed to be responsive using FlexBox system design.
+To change Element order For mobile devices, CSS Media query technique with FlexBox CSS property "flex-item :order" was used to rearrange Element order.
     - Iframe embeded Google maps, showing the location, fully responsive on most devices.
     - Footer Top features social media links.

 ### W3C Markup Validator
     The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](assets/project-files/validators/HTML-Vaalidator.pdf)
 -   [W3C CSS Validator](assets/project-files/validators/CSS-Validator.pdf)

+### Bugs and Issues
+-  W3C CSS Validator Failled test for following code.
+In order to Validate CSS solution is, not to use the following code..

+     - Hide Browser ScrollBar

+        - <addr>        /* Hide scrollbar for Chrome, Safari and Opera */ .example::-webkit-scrollbar {
+            display: none;
+            }

+        - <addr> /* Hide scrollbar for IE, Edge and Firefox */ .example {
+            -ms-overflow-style: none;  /* IE and Edge */
+            scrollbar-width: none;  /* Firefox */

+     - Custom input background colour for Browser autocomplete

+        - <abbr> contact--form input::-webkit-input-placeholder,
+            .contact--form textarea::-webkit-input-placeholder {
+            color: #CCCCCC;
+            }

+        - <abbr>  input:-webkit-autofill {
+                -webkit-text-fill-color: rgb(255, 255, 255);
+                -webkit-background-clip: text;
+                background-clip: text;
+                }
+### Fixed Bugs and Issues
+ - Boostrap NavBar clors and layout was redesigned and most of the bootstrap NawBar components was replaced in order to customize colors, make drop-down menu custom width and meny to be on the right side.
+Bootstrap toggle hamburger bars menu was rebuild to match website colors using font awesome "bars" icon.
+ - Firefox browser CSS property "width: fit-content;" interpreting.
+Solution Was fount [Here](https://developer.mozilla.org/en-US/docs/Web/CSS/width) was to use CSS properties "width:-moz-max-content;"
+ - Issues with content overflow on the right hand side on mobile devices, using Chrome DevTools I was able to locate the Issues, mostly there was issues with bootstrap grid system paddings.
+Using CSS Property "padding: 0;" resolved most of them.

 ### Further Testing
+-   Tested on Chrome, Opera and Firefox desktop version browsers.
 -  Chrome DevTools was used to Test variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX for responsiveness.
 -  Testing was done to ensure that all Links were linking correctly.

 ## Deployment
 - ### Deploying on GitHub Pages